wherrera10/Simpsons.jl/README.md

     #    reverses if the data is split by factor :z.
     has_simpsons_paradox(dfp, :x, :y, :z)  # true with this data

-    # analyze with graphs of clustering.
-To see graphs, run in REPL to prevent premature display closure.
+    # Analyze with plots made of data clustering.
+    # To see the plots, run in REPL to prevent premature display closure.
     simpsons_analysis(dfp, :x, :y, verbose=false)